SCIM

 System for Cross-domain Identity Management (SCIM) is a protocol that standardizes the automation of users and groups provisioning for integration with cloud-based identity providers (IdPs), such as Microsoft Entra ID and Okta.

-The SCIM capability on Tableau Server is designed to work at the site-level and support site-specific SAML authentication.
-When site-specific SAML authentication is configured, users provisioned to the site through SCIM will be set up with site-specific SAML authentication.
+The SCIM capability on Tableau Server is designed to work at the site-level and supports the following authentication:

 Configure SCIM integration with Tableau Server